tlhutch/test-playbooks/docs/testplan-2.2.0.md

     * [ ] Vagrant

 ### Upgrade
-1. Upgrade completes on all supported platforms from 2.1.*
+1. Upgrade completes on all supported platforms from `2.1.*`
     * [ ] ubuntu-12.04
     * [ ] ubuntu-14.04
     * [ ] rhel-6.5
     * [ ] rhel-7.0
     * [ ] centos-6.5
     * [ ] centos-7.0
-1. Upgrade completes on all supported platforms from 2.0.*
+1. Upgrade completes on all supported platforms from `2.0.*`
     * [ ] ubuntu-12.04
     * [ ] ubuntu-14.04
     * [ ] rhel-6.5
     * [ ] rhel-7.0
     * [ ] centos-6.5
     * [ ] centos-7.0
-1. [ ] Test upgrades using correct and incorrect values for the following fields: [admin_password, pg_password, redis_password, munin_password]
+1. Verify the following functions work as intended after upgrade
-1. [ ] Test upgrades with data, and ensure projects/inventory/jobs run post-upgrade
+    * [ ] Existing project, inventory and job_templates relaunch successfully

 ### Integration
 1. [ ] End-to-end integration completed on all supported platforms